zpok3/Waters-of-Life/README.md

 - [Credits](#credits)

 # Introduction
 A lightweight vanilla plus Wabbajack mod list for Fallout 3.
 Waters of Life aims to create a more difficult gameplay experience, along with improving visuals without totally abandoning the vanilla aesthetic.
-Additionally includes various quality of life tweaks, restored cut content, and increased reactivity to your actions throughout the different areas of the game.

 # List Contents
 You can look [here](https://loadorderlibrary.com/lists/waters-of-life-1) if you're curious about what mods are included.